Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Illustrative Example Revisited: Training Phase

-As expected, the hedging performance of the RL agent in this evaluation environment is {\it comparable} with those by, the coincidentally correct CFM and BS Delta, as well as the DH approach.
-Moreover, the RL agent {\it substantially outperforms} all the other three incorrect Deltas, which are based on either incorrect IFM actuarial or Heston financial market model, or both.
-What makes these results most intriguing is, recalling again, that {\it the RL agent does not know any specifics of the training and evaluation MDP environments}.
-In addition, the role of the insurer is simply an MDP environment model builder; the insurer does not have to manually decide any hedging strategy nor actively supervise the intelligent agent.
-Therefore, this section showcased the {\it pseudo-model-free} property of the RL approach, in the sense that, the RL agent does rely on the MDP model, in which the environment is specified by the insurer but is unknown to the RL agent.
+As expected, the baseline hedging performance of the trained RL agent in this training environment is comparable with those by, the correct CFM and BS Delta, as well as the DH approach.
+Moreover, the RL agent outperforms all the other three incorrect Deltas, which are based on either incorrect IFM actuarial or Heston financial model, or both.